hmakelin/gisnav/docs/pages/setup.rst

     * `GeoServer <https://geoserver.org/>`_ (full-fledged `OGC-compliant <https://en.wikipedia.org/wiki/Open_Geospatial_Consortium>`_ GIS server)

-If you do not want to use commercial high-resolution orthoimagery (from primary sources such as Maxar or secondary sources like Esri ArcGIS, Google, etc.), you can load your own server with data from public domain sources such as:
+If you do not want to use commercial high-resolution orthoimagery (from primary sources such as Maxar or secondary sources like Esri ArcGIS, Google, etc.), you can load your own server with data from public domain or openly licensed sources such as:

     * `OSM-curated Aerial Imagery <https://wiki.openstreetmap.org/wiki/Aerial_imagery>`_